 (1) The Consequences of Golf Course Construction

 “Soil would have to be trucked into the site in order for it to support any turf-forming grass species associated with a golf course […] Even with mitigating factors put in place, environmental impacts from these activities [blasting, excavation, and infilling] are likely to affect water quality, including the marine environment.
-Nearby Owls Head are eelgrass beds that are extremely sensitive to water quality from runoff and to smothering by sedimentation.”Biologists Caitlin Porter & Dr. Jeremy Lundholm
+Nearby Owls Head are eelgrass beds that are extremely sensitive to water quality from runoff and to smothering by sedimentation.”Researchers Caitlin Porter and Dr. Jeremy Lundholm

 “The wetlands, ponds, lakes, and marine environment associated with Owls Head would be adversely affected by a golf course development.
 Data that we have collected at similar sites in the province show deterioration of water quality in surface runoff with the removal of barrens vegetation.”Nova Scotia Wild Flora Society